raphaelgall/nobelprizestats/README.md

 *plot Hierarchical clustering of top 5 word groups *plot k-means clustering of top 5 groups.

+v0.3 includes quantitative sub-analysis for frequencies by decade *temporarlity dropped the clustering groups
+*word frequencie plots per decade from 1940 to 2010 of top 5 words for literature and nobel prize *scatterplotmatrix of top 5 words for literature and nobel prize

 Full report in HTML
 https://github.com/raphaelgall/nobelprizestats/blob/master/reporting.html